Home

 Offers that work

-Discounts are the classic: “10% off for your first order.”
+Discounts are the classic: "10% off your first order."
 But other incentives work too: free shipping, exclusive content, extended trial versions.

 The offer must be redeemable immediately.
 "Subscribe to our newsletter for future discounts" is weaker than "Save 15% now."